611: No Such Thing As A Forbidden Panettone

 He said the thing he's scared of more was giving a TED talk about his climb than actually doing the climb himself.

-I had to look for some other parent and child record breakers.
+I had a look for some other parent and child record breakers.
 Oh, lovely.

-I really enjoyed Cheryl and Nikki Bart, Australian mother and daughter, first mother and daughter to climb Everest together in 2008.
+I really enjoyed Cheryl and Nicki Bart, Australian mother and daughter, first mother and daughter to climb Everest together in 2008.

 And being Australian, they trained by dragging weights up and down Bondi Beach to replicate sleds and stringing ladders across swimming pools and up trees.
 Wow.

 And then they went under loads of other peaks.
-This seems to have some families really have like adrenaline and stuff in their build.
+This is even some families how really have like adrenaline and stuff in their build.

 I also found the record for the father and son marathon runners.
 And their combined time is pretty respectable for a single person, just under five hours, which is not bad.